...

 • Leans in.

-In short, you feel there’s a good chemistry going on.
+In short, you feel there’s good chemistry going on.

-On the other hand, a person who keeps his distance, using defensive body language and doesn’t look very friendly – there’s a good chance he won’t accept a stranger’s touch.
+On the other hand, a person who keeps his distance, uses defensive body language, and doesn’t look very friendly – there’s a good chance he won’t accept a stranger’s touch.

-Let me tell you a story from my personal experience, before I even heard about nonverbal communication.
-It was a painful yet very realistic lesson in how to approach strangers, from the negative perspective:
+Let me tell you a story from my personal experience before I even heard about nonverbal communication.
+It was a painful yet very realistic lesson in how to approach strangers, from a negative perspective:

-It’s a customary in my country, in casual settings, to greet guys with a handshake and girls with a friendship kiss (a brief kiss on the cheek).
-So in one occasion I had the misfortune to try and kiss a girl who wasn’t so “approachable”.
+It’s customary in my country, in casual settings, to greet guys with a handshake and girls with a friendship kiss (a brief kiss on the cheek).
+So on one occasion, I had the misfortune to try and kiss a girl who wasn’t so “approachable”.

 Needless to say, it was embarrassing, especially since my friends stood by and laughed hysterically, but it taught me the lesson of being more selective and cautious with how I greet strangers.